 FALL 2020 PROGRAM UPDATE: Due to the ongoing COVID-19 pandemic, SFS has suspended programming in Australia for the Fall 2020 semester.
-Students interested in studying abroad this fall can choose from the following program locations: COSTA RICA, PANAMA, and the TURKS & CAICOS ISLANDS.
-Students interested in the Australia semester program specifically are welcome to apply now for Spring 2021 or Fall 2021.
+Students interested in this program are welcome to apply now for Spring 2021 or Fall 2021.
 Check out the Australia Center page to see other programs offered at this location.
 SFS is now offering 3-week Winter Sessions – learn more here.

 Study abroad in Australia with SFS and learn about climate change in some of the world’s most ancient ecosystems.
 The Australian rainforest is rich with biodiversity, and living at our field station in the middle of the rainforest, you’ll be completely immersed in it.
 Tree kangaroos, cassowaries, rainbow lorikeets, and pademelons are your neighbors as you study conservation, socio-ecological resilience, rainforest management, and impacts on the Great Barrier Reef – the world’s largest living organism, home to a host of iconic marine species such as sea turtles and giant clams.
 Become a part of large-scale restoration ecology experiments in collaboration with Indigenous groups and community NGOs, and finish the semester with an extensive field research project.